grammyjs/website/site/docs/plugins/menu.md

 You can register as many menus as you like, and nest them as deeply as you like.
 The menu identifiers let you jump easily to any page.

-**Note that you only have to make a single menu of your structure interactive.**
+**Note that you only have to make a single menu of your nested menu structure interactive.**
 For example, only pass the root menu to `bot.use`.

 ```ts